 O-B House Breakfast with Sausage, Yukon Golds and Multigrain Bread

 A new place has opened downtown; it's a short cab ride from either of the hotels or a 1/2 mile walk.
 The Old Fort Lauderdale Breakfast House offers a nice alternative to the hotel breakfast.
 It's not that cheap, but they have good food in a good atmosphere.
-It's more like brunch 7 days a week than breakfast, and they serve breakfast until 3pm, so its your only non-diner choice for a late breakfast during the week.>
+It's more like brunch 7 days a week than breakfast, and they serve breakfast until 3pm, so its your only non-diner choice for a late breakfast during the week.
+When they first opened, their "Standard Breakfast" was $9.
+Now it's $14.
+I don't think it's worth the prices they're charging.

 E 17th Street